chimera-linux/cports/Packaging.md

   non-conforming `SONAME` which the scanner does not pick up, or the scanner is disabled explicitly.
 * `provider_priority` *(int)* When resolving virtual packages, the package with higher priority will be considered first.
 By default `0`.
+The primary package's priority is inherited into subpackages.
+You can still override it manually if you need.
 * `sha256` *(list or str)* A list of SHA256 checksums (or just one checksum as a string) specified as digest strings corresponding to each field in `source`.
 Used for verification.